CLIMAAX/HEATWAVES/heat_wave_intro.md

-# Heatwaves
-## Workflow for heatwave risk assessment under climate scenarios
+# Workflow for heatwave risk assessment under climate scenarios

 A heatwave is a prolonged period of abnormally hot weather.
 There are different approaches to defining a heatwave.
 But in general, a heatwave is determined using thresholds for air temperature and its persistency (minimum duration as a number of days).
 The most common definition of a heatwave is the occurrence of multiple consecutive days with the maximum air temperature over a certain threshold.
 In some methodologies thresholds are also defined for the minimum air temperature.